vebynovalisa/computer-network-project/README.md

 ## Background

-Designing a network for a real, multi-floor building requires more than just connecting devices - it requires understanding room-level device requirements, allocating IP addresses efficiently, and ensuring reliable communication both within and across floors.
+Designing a network for a real, multi-floor building requires more than just connecting devices, it requires understanding room-level device requirements, allocating IP addresses efficiently, and ensuring reliable communication both within and across floors.
 This project addresses that challenge for three floors of the BINUS Anggrek Building, translating a real floor plan and room requirement dataset into a working, simulated network design.

 ## Scope